-Risks stemming from the banking and non-banking financial sector are related to credit quality concerns and the extent of imprudent business practices.
-The ownership structure of some institutions renders them vulnerable to concentration and operational risk through imprudent management, related-party and connected exposures The materialisation of these risks would pose a challenge for financial stability, the efficiency of resource allocation in the economy and for public finances.
+Risks stemming from the banking and non-banking financial sector are related to credit quality concerns and unsound business practices.
+The ownership structure of some institutions renders them vulnerable to concentration and operational risk through imprudent management, related-party and connected exposures.
+The materialisation of these risks would pose a challenge for financial stability, for the efficiency of resource allocation in the economy and for public finances.